SixArm/topics/topics/project-management-guide-introduction/index.md

 # What is this book?

-Project Management Primer is a glossary guide ebook that describes one topic per page.
-The primer is intended for quick easy learning about concepts, tactics, and ideas.
+Project Management Guide is a glossary guide ebook that describes one topic per page.
+The guide is intended for quick easy learning about concepts, tactics, and ideas.

 ### Why these topics?